Babbexx-22/Darey.io_PBL/Project16.md

 ![Arch](https://user-images.githubusercontent.com/114196715/221730434-a0091eb1-4a5f-4057-be8c-02a4194444d3.png)

-Prerequisites before you begin writing Terraform code
+Prerequisites before you begin writing Terraform code;

 - Create an IAM user, name it terraform (ensure that the user has only programatic access to your AWS account) and grant this user AdministratorAccess permissions.